sbtran997/CSPRSUM2025/README.md

   - pycryptodome
   - VLC

-# Installing Virtual Box with the Seed Labs environment
+# Installing Virtual Box with the Seed Labs Environment
 1. Starting off at the Seed Labs Website

    a. https://seedsecuritylabs.org/labsetup.html

    b.
 Choose Ubuntu 20.04 and follow the steps

-2. Download Virtual Box
+3. Download Virtual Box

    a.
 A link can be found in the VM Manual

-3. Download the SEED-Ubuntu20.04.zip file from the SEED website provided earlier
+4. Download the SEED-Ubuntu20.04.zip file from the SEED website provided earlier

-4. Follow the steps provided in the VM Manual from the Seed Lab website or through this link:
+5. Follow the steps provided in the VM Manual from the Seed Lab website or through this link:
    a. https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md

 # Setup Instructions